 According to the U.S. Secretary of Interior, “Restoration is said as the act or process of accurately depicting the form, features, and character of a property as it appeared at a particular period of time by means of the removal of features from other periods in its history and reconstruction of missing features from the restoration period.”

-When woodworking firms undertake historic restoration projects it’s important to reference national entities such as the U.S. Department of the Interior, the National Park Service, and the Historic Sites and Monuments Board of Canada, who can provide valuable information and legal compliance requirements on woodwork fabrication, finishing, and installation.
+When woodworking firms undertake historic restoration projects it’s important to reference national entities such as the U.S. Department of the Interior, the National Park Service, and the Historic Sites and Monuments Board, who can provide valuable information and legal compliance requirements on woodwork fabrication, finishing, and installation.